 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Demonstrates knowledge of psychopathology and other behavioral health concerns and primary modalities of psychotherapeutic intervention.
+Demonstrates knowledge of psychopathology, crisis theory and other behavioral health concerns and primary modalities of psychotherapeutic intervention.
 Triages clinical emergencies and implements program specific safety and consultation protocols.
 Utilizes best practices and evidenced based practice models where appropriate and adheres to model and program expectations.